Open-DDR/test-purpose/systemc/qemu_integration/video_script.md

 The QemuSystemCBridge class is our main interface.
 It handles network communication with QEMU, processes memory requests, and translates them to SystemC AXI transactions.

-The WhitneySystemCServer provides a standalone server application with a flexible command-line interface.
+The OpenDDRSystemCServer provides a standalone server application with a flexible command-line interface.
 You can configure port, memory size, target architecture, and enable tracing.

 Our communication protocol uses custom message types for initialization, read/write operations, status queries, and shutdown.
 Each message includes a header with type, length, transaction ID, and timestamp."